amalgam8/amalgam8/devel/README.md

 If you plan on using [Kubernetes](https://kubernetes.io) for managing your containers, then a recent installation of kubernetes (v1.2.3 or higher) is needed.
-The accompanying helper script `devel/install-kubernetes.sh` can be used to install Kubernetes in the vagrant environment.
+The accompanying helper script `devel/install-kubernetes.sh` can be used to install Kubernetes inside the vagrant environment.

 Once the prerequisites are installed or the Vagrant VM is up, source code related to Amalgam8 sidecar, controller and registry can be found under the